Abdorithm/Noteworthy/README.md

 ## Deployment

-This project is currently (temporarily) deployed here: [noteworthy.abdorithm.tech](https://noteworthy.abdorithm.tech)
+This project is no longer deployed.
+You can deploy it to your host.

 First, build the app for production: